Skip to Content

 In stage 2, toddlers often point to things as a way of interacting with others and use interactive gestures like waving goodbye.

-They commonly take part in interactive play, such as peek-a-boo.
+They often engage in interactive play, like peek-a-boo.

 Father playing the drums with toddler